0cjs/sedoc/8bit/conn/jst.md

 --------

 Large, square pins at 3.96 mm pitch; locking connector.
 Popular for PCB power supplies and old data connectors.
+- Unshrouded board connectors more common.
+- Narrower wire shrouds will not fit wider board connectors due to guides on shroud.
+However, a wider wire shroud _will_ fit a narrower connector in at least two positions.
-Unshrouded board connectors more common.
-Do not confuse with [Molex KK 396 / KK .156][kk386], which have same pitch but a curvy "hump" in the board connector tab.
+- Do not confuse with [Molex KK 396 / KK .156][kk386], which have same pitch but a curvy "hump" in the board connector tab.

 Wire Connectors (female; 2=no. of pins):
 - `VHR-2N` N type (more common?)